Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Proofs

 \subsubsection{Truncation method}

-In the first part of the argument, we had to restrict ourselves to essentially bounded weights.
+In the first part of the argument, we had to restrict ourselves to weights with all moments finite.
 We will now show how to reconstruct the general case.
 We will need to fix an arbitrarily large (but finite) constant $\mathcal{R} >0$.
 Set